e-petrachi/Tensorflow2/README.md

-# Tensorflow 2.1
+# Tensorflow 2+

-Development and implementation of Depth Neural Networks with 2nd version of Tensorflow and Keras API
+Development and implementation of several Deep Neural Networks with 2nd version of Tensorflow and Keras API